sfepy/sfepy/doc/users_guide.rst

   Optional bubble function enrichment is marked by 'B'.

-The implemented combinations of spaces and bases are listed here:
+The implemented combinations of spaces and bases are listed below, the space column corresponds to <space>, the basis column to <poly_space_base>
+and region type to the field region type.

 .. include:: field_table.rst